cvburgess/hangman/readme.md

 # Hangman

-## About

-Hangman is a super simple Python CLI game designed by [Charles Burgess](https://github.com/cvburgess) for ISM 3031.
+Hangman is a super simple Python CLI game designed by [Charles Burgess](https://github.com/cvburgess) for ISM 3011.

 ## Running